marchello51nl/Selectric/README.md

-This is a project of ANLWLSN to convert an IBM Selectric to a Teletype i mage .stl files from the original FreeCad files
+This is a project of ANLWLSN to convert an IBM Selectric to a Teletype i made .stl files from the original FreeCad files

-his video about the project can be found here
+His video about the project can be found here

 https://www.youtube.com/watch?v=1kXnsvYfaF4&ab_channel=alnwlsn